mgrist/acm-roster/README.md

 1. To log your client in, you need the [ACM Administrator Panel](https://services.acm.org/public/chapters/chapterprofile/chapteradmin.cfm) **username and password** for your chapter.
 2. You MUST log in before using any other methods.
 3. When logging in to the ACM panel with the client, it is strongly recommended that you **do not enter your username and password as inline plaintext.** An alternative is to use a `.json` or `.env` file to hold your username and password, import the data fields, and add the file to `.gitignore`.
-4. The login() and refreshRoster() methods are asynchronous take several seconds (5 on average) to execute.
+4. The login() and refreshRoster() methods are asynchronous and can take several seconds to execute due to server latency.

 ## Installation
 Run the command `npm install acm-roster` to add this package to your project.

 ## Usage
-Since the package methods are asynchronous, they must be called within an async function or within a promise.
+Since the login and refresh methods are asynchronous, they must be called within an async function or within a promise.
 It is important that the login method finishes its job before the next method begins.
-Both techniques are show below:<br><br>
+Both techniques are show, below:<br><br>

 **Within an async function:**
 ```js